egres1982/data-engineering-for-aws-immersion-day/README.md

 	![](/ee_helper/assets/images/crawler_9.png)

-* Now that the table has been cataloged, switch back to your Redshift query editor and create an external schema **adb305** pointing to your Glue Catalog Database **spectrumdb**
+* Now that the table has been cataloged, switch back to your Redshift query editor, and create an external schema **adb305** pointing to your Glue Catalog Database **spectrumdb**

 <details><summary>Hint</summary>
 <p>